Instructional design: ADDIE model

 Perhaps the most common model used for creating instructional materials is the ADDIE Model.
 This acronym stands for the five phases contained in the model: Analyze, Design, Develop, Implement, and Evaluate.

 The ADDIE model was initially developed by Florida State University to explain "the processes involved in the formulation of an instructional systems development (ISD) program for military interservice training that will adequately train individuals to do a particular job, and which can also be applied to any interservice curriculum development activity."
 The model originally contained several steps under its five original phases (Analyze, Design, Develop, Implement, and [Evaluation and] Control), whose completion was expected before movement to the next phase could occur.
 Over the years, the steps were revised and eventually the model itself became more dynamic and interactive than its original hierarchical rendition, until its most popular version appeared in the mid-80s, as we understand it today.

-Connecting all phases of the model are external and reciprocal revision opportunities.
-As in the internal Evaluation phase, revisions should and can be made throughout the entire process.
+Connecting all phases of the model are external and reciprocal opportunities for revision.
+As in the internal evaluation phase, revisions can be made throughout the entire process.

 Most of the current instructional design models are variations of the ADDIE model.

 Bloom's Taxonomy

-Bloom’s Taxonomy is a framework developed by Benjamin Bloom and colleagues in 1956; the levels were renamed in 2001.
-It orders cognitive skills as an aid to instructional designers in creating learning.
-As students progress through the levels, they move from basic recall to concept application and, finally, knowledge integration and problem-solving.
+Bloom's taxonomy is a framework developed by Benjamin Bloom and colleagues in 1956, with the levels revised in 2001.
+It organizes cognitive skills to assist instructional designers in developing learning activities.
+As learners progress through the levels, they move from basic recall to concept application and, ultimately, knowledge integration and problem-solving.